edwardcapriolo/IronCount/README.md

 Extending
 -----

 The first step is to implement the `MessageHandler` interface.
-Each worker instantates the handler once.
+Each worker constructs the handler once.
 Then each kafka message is passed to the `handleMessage(Message m)` method.

     package com.jointhegrid.ironcount.mockingbird;